kpreid/3dp-filament-spool-dual/README.md

 Same as original except for the extra spikes, but this is my writeup of the details:

-1. I had to clean the filament holding holes with a 5/32" drill bit — slightly smaller would be a better close fit, but this size is usable.
+1. I had to clean the filament holding holes with a 5/64" (about 2 mm) drill bit — slightly smaller would be a better close fit, but this size is usable.

 2. Press two spikes onto the hexagonal posts on each fork.
 Note the asymmetry of the spike — one way will line up nicely with the fixed center spike and the other will not.